 - Buy a cake in Tula with delivery.

 - sofa – body

 - in Moscow – tail

 The anatomy of a search query

-In each case, the person’s intention to purchase a cake is visible.
+The person’s intention to purchase a cake is visible in each case.
 And the tail of the keyword details this need.

-After that, you need to find the tails and specifiers that the project audience uses with basic terms.
+After that, you must find the tails and specifiers the project audience uses with basic terms.
 Thanks to the “tailed” phrases, you simultaneously increase the reach and reduce the competitiveness of the core.